asascience-open/ooi-ui-docs/Use-Cases/1.1-Status-UI/OOI_UI_Use_Case_030-Status_UI-Submit_A_Trouble_Ticket.md

 ##Assumptions

-- A supported browser is used
+- Red Mine is used

 ##Scenario